domnikl/highscore/README.md

 * merge together Keywords from multiple sources
 * contains a CLI tool that operates on STDIN/OUT and is configurable via parameters
 * can use `bloomfilter-rb` gem for better performance (optional)
+* words on the bonus list will receive a higher score

 ## Installation